Can’t Change the Temperature on Your Samsung Dryer? Solved!

 #1 The Cycle Doesn’t Support Temperature Adjustments

-Similar to most brands, Samsung dryers also come with multiple cycles and settings to enhance their functionality.
-With some of these cycles, settings such as temperature, timer, and dry levels are automatically disabled.
+Like most brands, Samsung dryers have multiple cycles and settings to enhance their functionality.
+From what I’ve seen, with some cycles, settings such as temperature, timer, and dry levels are automatically disabled.
 Such cycles include:

-• Sensor dry cycles: you press the start button with the sensor dry cycle; you don’t need to adjust any other setting as a sensor will detect and automatically end the Cycle once everything in there is dry.
-It’s a revolutionary dryer feature since no clothes will have damp spots, and it’s more sustainable.
-You, however, can’t change the temperature on your Samsung dryer when using this Cycle.
+- Sensor dry cycles: When you press the start button with the sensor dry cycle, you don’t need to adjust any other setting as a sensor will detect and automatically end the cycle once everything in there is dry.
+Sensor dry cycles are great because they ensure no clothes will have damp spots.
+That said, you can’t change the temperature on your Samsung dryer while on a Sensor Dry Cycle.

-• Heavy duty: on this Cycle, a Samsung dryer runs on high heat to dry heavy fabrics
+- Heavy duty: on a heavy-duty Cycle, a Samsung dryer runs on high heat to dry heavy fabrics

-• Delicates: as the name implies, this Cycle effectively dries delicate, heat-sensitive clothing items at a low temperature.
-You cannot reduce or increase the temperature on your Samsung dryer with this mode on
+- Delicates: as the name implies, the Delicates Cycle effectively dries delicate, heat-sensitive clothing items at a low temperature.
+You cannot reduce or increase the temperature on your Samsung dryer with the Delicates Mode mode on

-• Eco normal: on the eco normal cycle, a Samsung dryer consumes less energy.
-It’ll dynamically adjust the temperature and timer settings until the laundry is dry, meaning it’ll reduce your energy bill.
+- Eco-normal: on the eco-normal cycle, a Samsung dryer consumes less energy and dynamically adjusts the temperature and timer settings until the laundry is dry, reducing your energy bill.
 Still, your drying cycles will be longer, and you also can’t change the temperature on your Samsung dryer.

-• Refresh: this is a steam cycle meant to smooth out wrinkles and eliminate odor from dry clothes.
+- Refresh: The refresh cycle is a steam-based cycle meant to smooth out wrinkles and eliminate odor from dry clothes.
 Other steam cycles include wrinkle care meant to smooth out wrinkles from clean and dry clothes, such as that pile you haven’t folded in a while.
-These cycles range from refresh, wrinkle care, and steam sanitize.
-All except steam dry are meant for dry laundry.

-To avoid a similar issue in future, consider maximizing My Cycle, a feature on most Samsung dryers that lets you save your frequently used temperature and timer settings, so you don’t have to adjust every time you dry your laundry.
+To avoid a similar issue in the future, consider maximizing My Cycle, a feature on most Samsung dryers that lets you save your frequently used temperature and timer settings so you don’t have to adjust every time you dry your laundry.

 #2 Dryer Settings

-• Wrinkle prevent: this setting is found in most Samsung dryers and prevents your laundry from getting wrinkles by spinning the drum even after the Cycle ends.
-It can run between 90 and 180 minutes but stops after you open the door.
-Because it runs with no heat, you can’t change temperature settings on your Samsung dryer with wrinkle prevent on.
+- Wrinkle prevention: Wrinkle prevention is found in most Samsung dryers and keeps your laundry from getting wrinkles by spinning the drum even after the cycle ends.
+The wrinkle prevention cycle can run between 90 and 180 minutes but stops after you open the door.
+In my experience, you can’t change the temperature settings on your Samsung dryer while using wrinkle prevention.

-• Eco dry: like the eco normal cycle, this setting dynamically adjusts dryer temperature to reduce power consumption while effectively drying clothes.
-With eco dry on, the Cycle begins with no heat and is on by default for regular cycles on Samsung dryers with the feature.
-If your dryer has this feature, turn it off, as it might be why you can’t change the temperature.
+- Eco-dry: like the eco-normal cycle, the eco-dry setting dynamically adjusts dryer temperature to reduce power consumption while effectively drying clothes.
+The cycle begins with no heat and is on by default for regular cycles on Samsung dryers with the feature.
+If your dryer has an eco-dry feature, turn it off, as it might be why you can’t change the temperature.

 #3 A Damaged Cycling Thermostat

 The cycling thermostat maintains the target drying time and temperature settings by opening and closing when the drum attains the right temperature.
-It’s typically closed to allow electricity to flow into the unit until the dryer heats up and opens when it achieves the target temperature.
+The thermostat is typically closed to allow electricity to flow into the unit until the dryer heats up and opens when it achieves the target temperature.

-A cycling thermostat rarely fails, but if it does, the dryer heating temperature either becomes excessively high, causing a tripped thermal fuse or too low, and you can’t change it.
-Sometimes fixing a cycling thermostat problem might be as simple as cleaning it thoroughly, while you may need to replace it altogether in other cases.
+A cycling thermostat rarely fails, but when it does, the dryer heating temperature either becomes excessively high, causing a tripped thermal fuse, or too low, and you can’t change it.
+Sometimes fixing a cycling thermostat problem can be as simple as cleaning it thoroughly, while you may need to replace it altogether in other cases.

 #4 Faulty Control Board